Tun Ali of Pahang

-Sri Paduka Dato' Bendahara Sri Maharaja Tun Ali ibni Almarhum Dato' Bendahara Paduka Raja Tun Koris (1782–October 1858) was the 23rd and the last Bendahara of Johor Sultanate, and the fourth Raja Bendahara of the Pahang Kingdom who reigned from 1806 to 1857.
+Sri Paduka Dato' Bendahara Sri Maharaja Tun Ali ibni Almarhum Dato' Bendahara Paduka Raja Tun Koris (c.
+1782 – October 1858) was the 23rd and the last Bendahara of the Johor Sultanate, and the fourth Raja Bendahara of the Pahang Kingdom reigning from 1806 to 1857.

 In 1853, Tun Ali declared his autonomy from the sultanate, paving the way for an independent Pahang, after two centuries of union with the crown of Johor.
-He was able to maintain peace and stability during his reign, but his death in 1857 precipitated civil war between his sons.
+He was able to maintain peace and stability during his reign, but his death in 1857 precipitated a civil war between his sons.

 Bendaharaship

-Tun Ali is the second son of the 21st Bendahara of Johor Tun Koris who succeeded on the death of his father and installed by Sultan Mahmud Shah III in 1806.
+Tun Ali was the second son of the 21st Bendahara of Johor Tun Koris on whose death he was installed by Sultan Mahmud Shah III of Johor in 1806.
 He was about 25 years of age at the time of his accession.

-The Johor Sultanate at that time was approaching its dismemberment, with Sultan's power effectively reduced to the capital in Daik, Lingga.
-While the rest of the Johor was administered by three powerful ministers, the Bendahara in Pahang, the Temenggong in Johor and Singapore, and the Yamtuan Muda in Riau.
+The Johor Sultanate at that time was approaching its dismemberment, with the sultan's power effectively reduced to the capital in Daik, Lingga.
+The rest of the Johor Sultanate was administered by three powerful ministers, the Bendahara in Pahang, the Temenggong in Johor and Singapore, and the Yamtuan Muda in Riau.